k8gb-io/toc/reviews/2022-k8gb-annual.md

 <!-- What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation? -->

-Right now the project is focused on a wider adoption and better visibility in the community.
+Right now the project is focused on wider adoption and better visibility in the community.
-We also plan to expand the ingration use cases to other managed cluster environments, such as Azure, GCP.
+We also plan to expand the integration use cases to other managed cluster environments, such as Azure, GCP.
-Historically the project has proven to work on vanilla Kubernetes clusters and AWS/EKS and should work in other environents as well, but we need external help to make sure it works in these environments.
+Historically the project has proven to work on vanilla on-prem Kubernetes clusters and AWS/EKS and should work in other environments as well, but we need external help to make sure it works in these environments.

 ## CNCF Membership

 <!-- How can the CNCF help you achieve your upcoming goals? -->

 We hope that CNCF membership will help us to reach a wider audience and get more contributors involved in the project.
-One of the possibilities is CNCF sponsored events.
+One of the possibilities is CNCF-sponsored events.
 We also would like to explore the opportunities to expand the integration cases in cloud managed k8s environments, such as AWS, Azure, GCP, DigitalOcean, etc.

 ## Incubation

-Currently we only have one publicly confirmed adoption case, so we do not meet all the adoption criteria for the [incubating](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md#incubating-stage) stage yet.
+Currently, we only have one publicly confirmed adoption case, so we do not meet all the adoption criteria for the [incubating](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md#incubating-stage) stage yet.
 The goal is to continue gathering the community around the project and get publicly available adopters.

 ## Project Links